 Milwaukee

 Milwaukee is a major port city in Southern Wisconsin.
-Milwaukee is known for the beautiful zoo and the number of museums that are located within the city.
+Milwaukee is known for its beautiful zoo and the many museums within the city.

-Milwaukee is a city filled with romance and adventure.
+For More Milwaukee excitement, visit ~Milwaukee is a city filled with romance and adventure.

 Historic Third Ward ~ Milwaukee